E-bikes & e-scooters

 The Future of Cambridgeshire Travel

-This new scheme is part of the £2.9m that the Combined Authority has announced to improve cycle and pedestrian facilities across the region to get more people walking and cycling.
+This is part of the £2.9m that the Combined Authority has announced to improve cycle and pedestrian facilities across the region to get more people walking and cycling.
 These measures all form part of a broader vision from the Combined Authority for healthy and sustainable travel post Covid.

 The Scheme will…

 Offers rides at £1 to unlock + £0.20 per minute